peram-mahesh/match_predictor/README.md

 # 💖 Relationship Compatibility Predictor

-Predict relationship compatibility using survey data and a machine learning model trained with unsupervised clustering.
+Predict relationship compatibility using survey responses with the help of machine learning.
+This project combines **unsupervised clustering** to generate labels and a **supervised Artificial Neural Network (ANN)** to perform the final classification.

 ---

 ## 📌 Project Overview

-This project aims to determine match potential between individuals based on their responses to a compatibility survey.
-Using **unsupervised learning** (KMeans clustering) and a neural network classifier, it predicts whether two people are likely to be a good match.
+The Relationship Compatibility Predictor is designed to analyze answers from a relationship-based questionnaire and predict whether two individuals would make a good match.
+The project pipeline includes:

+- 📊 **Survey Data Collection** via Google Forms
+- 🏷️ **Label Generation using KMeans Clustering (Unsupervised Learning)**
+- 🧠 **Model Training using an Artificial Neural Network (Supervised Learning)**

+This hybrid approach allows the model to:
+- Discover natural clusters in respondent preferences (unsupervised),
+- Learn complex patterns for accurate classification (supervised).

+The final model is deployed through a **Streamlit** app, allowing users to input their answers and receive real-time compatibility predictions.

 ---